bitrise-io/devcenter/_articles/en/bitrise-cli/secrets.md

 - secrets
 - env vars
 summary: |-
-  Secrets can be accessed and used in a similar way as App Env Vars, the main difference is that secrets are not stored as part of the build configuration.
+  Secrets can be accessed and used in a similar way as app Env Vars, the main difference is that secrets are not stored as part of the build configuration.
 redirect_from: []
 menu: